PunchThrough/Zombeacon/readme.md

 How?
 ----
-In the following sections we'll explore how to set up a zomBeacon.
+In the following sections we'll explore how to set up a bi-directional beacon.
+We'll mainly focus on beacon setup, and leave some of the other features of the code, such as gesture based events, to the comments in the code itself.

 ### CoreLocation and CoreBluetooth